IDinsight/ask-a-question/docs/develop/setup.md

 Steps:

-1. Set up your conda environment as per [Contributing to AAQ](../contributing).
+1. Set up your conda environment as per [Contributing to AAQ](./contributing.md) and run

+        conda activate aaq

 2. Set required environment variables in your terminal using